 - Selected supplements with clinical backing

-When applied correctly, these strategies often work together rather than alone.
+When applied consistently, these strategies tend to work together rather than in isolation.

 A Practical Framework for Complementary GERD Care

-To avoid overwhelm, complementary GERD care works best when organized into four clear pillars:
+To avoid overwhelm, complementary GERD care works best when organised into four clear pillars:

 - Digestive support through food and timing